meteor/meteor/client/basic/sections/templates.md

 The `{{dstache}} ... }}` syntax is part of a language called "Spacebars" that Meteor uses to add functionality to HTML.
 As shown above, it lets you include templates in other parts of your page.
 Using Spacebars, you can also display data obtained from _helpers_.
-Helpers are written in JavaSript, and can be either simple values or functions.
+Helpers are written in JavaScript, and can be either simple values or functions.

 {{> autoApiBox "Template#helpers"}}